yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 </p>

 ## Another baseline
-Another baseline method, '3D-LaneNet' is unofficially implemented in pytorch for comparison:
+This repo also includes an unofficial implementation of '3D-LaneNet' in pytorch for comparison.
+The method refers to

-"3d-lanenet:  end-to-end 3d multiple lane detection", N. Garnet, etal., ICCV 2019 [[paper](https://arxiv.org/abs/1811.10203)]
+"3d-lanenet:  end-to-end 3d multiple lane detection", N. Garnet, etal., ICCV 2019. [[paper](https://arxiv.org/abs/1811.10203)]

 ## Requirements
 If you have Anaconda installed, you can directly import the provided environment file.